 While Vorarlberg and its six regions are dotted with a variety of ski areas, the Lech Zürs am Arlberg region is the place to start, or aspire to, as the darling of them all.

 With pristine carved pistes, Lech is considered one of the finest ski resorts in the world and is a favourite with the Netherlands Royalty and Hollywood (if you remember the ski scene from Bridget Jones: The Edge of Reason).
 The Lech Zürs am Arlberg ski area and its 200km of descents hold onto this title in one part due to its vast nature.
 Since 2013, it has been connected to the one in Warth-Schrocken with the addition of a huge cable car circuit, which means you can now ski across two major areas in one easily accessible resort.

-The winter ski season in Lech Zürs am Arlberg opens on 30th November 2017.
+The winter ski season in Lech Zürs am Arlberg usually opens at the end of November.
 Click here for a full list of winter ski opening times throughout Austria.

 Skiing in Lech Zürs am Arlberg.
-What’s it like as a newbie?
+What’s it like for Beginners?

 Over three days I covered this circuit, enjoying Lech Zürs on the first day and then gradually increasing the distance where by day three, we skied to Warth.
 From here I would continue onto my next Vorarlberg destination – in the nearby village of Damüls-Mellau of the Bregenzerwald to catch a glimpse of the ski trails there.

 Skiing in Lech Zürs am Arlberg means upping the ante.
 Vorarlberg’s location on the northern rim of Europe means fresh snow is in abundance every year and the slopes present more variety and may often require a slightly more advanced skill set and confidence.